mkorpela/kopipasta/README.md

 - Allows interactive selection of files to include
 - Supports various file types with syntax highlighting in the selection process
 - Automatically copies the generated prompt to the clipboard

+## Real life example

+Context:
+I had a bug that setup.py did not have all the dependencies.
+I wanted to make things easier:

+1. `kopipasta -t "setup.py should take requirements from requirements.txt" requirements.txt setup.py`
+2. Moved to the most service that provides the best LLM currently.
+3. Pasted the prompt to the chat.
+4. Reviewed the first message and typed "Proceed".
+5. Got back the code that fixed the issue.